bbinn/Seng299/README.md

 - node server.js
 - navigate to localhost:8080

+While testing email-related functions you can navigate to localhost:1080 in order to view emails which are caught by mailcatcher.
+Note: You must have the page open in order for the emails to be caught and displayed.

 ###**Problem Description**
 The Fernwood Farmers’ Market would like to improve their quality of service for vendors by providing a more convenient way for vendors to reserve a booth.
 To aid